lancedb/vectordb-recipes/examples/food_recommandation/README.md

 ## Overview

 This project is a vector-based food recommendation system utilizing LanceDB for full-text search (FTS), hybrid search, and vector search.
-It integrates the Jina reranker model to enhance search results and provide accurate food recommendations.
+It integrates the  reranker model to enhance search results and provide accurate food recommendations.

 ## Features